ietf-wg-acme/acme/draft-ietf-acme-acme.md

 In most HTTPS transactions used by ACME, the ACME client is the HTTPS client and the ACME server is the HTTPS server.
 The ACME server acts as an HTTP and HTTPS client when validating challenges via HTTP.

+ACME servers SHOULD follow the recommendations of {{?RFC7525}} when configuring their TLS implementations.
+ACME servers that support TLS 1.3 MAY allow clients to send early data (0xRTT).
+This is safe because the ACME protocol itself includes anti-replay protections.

 ACME clients SHOULD send a User-Agent header in accordance with
 {{!RFC7231}}, including the name and version of the ACME software in